Breaking News | Kim calls U.S. ‘biggest enemy,’ vows to continue nuclear development

 Washington has yet to respond to the North’s announcement.

-With regard to relations with South Korea, Kim appeared to have left room for improvement in the currently chilled ties, saying things could return to three years ago when a peace mood was created, “at any time” but emphasized that it all depends on South Korea’s attitude.
+With regard to relations with South Korea, Mr Jong-un appeared to have left room for improvement in the currently chilled ties, saying things could return to three years ago when a peace mood was created, “at any time” but emphasized that it all depends on South Korea’s attitude.

 “The report made a stern warning that we will have no choice but to treat the South differently if it continues to push us to the corner citing ‘provocations,’” it said.